Babaylan: The Ancient Witches of Tribal Philippines

 Though not included in Placencia's work, imbedded in the hearts and minds of modern Filipinos is the Mambabarang, an ordinary human being with black magic who are known to torture and later kill their victims by hexing and infesting their bodies with insects.
 Similarly in the Eastern Visayas, a Barangan is a witch who uses insects and spirits, and any material to enter the body of anyone they hate.
 These things are said to exit the body in the most gruesome of fashion.

 The Spanish most certainly categorized the work of the babaylan as being witchcraft or in league with the devil.
-They were successful in eliminating the belief in deities and de-powering the spiritual leaders and used brutal and humiliating tactics to achieve this.
+They were successful in eliminating the belief in the old gods and de-powering the spiritual leaders while using brutal and humiliating tactics to achieve this.
 Spanish documentation is littered with examples of how they abused their power over the people and stripped them of their rights.

 However, we cannot put all the blame to the Spaniards because evil deities and mythological monsters already existed in pre-colonial Philippines as part of the Indianized influence in many areas of the Southeast Asia before they even arrived and the Philippines isn't the only country who fell victim to colonialism during that period in time.

-It is just upsetting to know that they used god to control those that they think is lesser than themselves.
+It is just upsetting to know that they invoked God whenever they sieze control over those they think is lesser than themselves.
 Religion is supposed to unite mankind, to worship whoever we think is worthy.
 But instead it has been used significantly as an excuse to do more evil, cause harm and kill those who do not have the same beliefs and practices with the majority and those in positions of power.

 The babaylan plays an important role in modern Philippine society as a symbol for gender equality.
 It is not surprising to think that the Babaylans being known only as females actually opened their arms for male members who have lost their pride and honor in the eyes of their community due to the inability to act or perform “manly” roles.
 In turn, some of them ended up leading the fight for the nation’s freedom.